open/close all folders

 - Unstoppable Rage: When Klaus gets shot, he takes out three Nazis with his bare hands, not even feeling the few bullets he took himself in the process.

 - Why Did It Have To Be Loud Noises?: Loud noises are enough to make him cry, as B.J. finds out when trying to use a buzzsaw near him.
-Curiously, this only seems to apply to buzzsaws - he's just fine with gunfire and helicopter noises.
+Curiously, this only seems to apply to buzzsaws and other, similar prolonged sounds - he's just fine with gunfire and helicopter noises, but Fergus or Wyatt drilling air holes into the torpedo used to smuggle B.J. onto the U-boat also upsets him.
 However, when one puts the buzzsaws together with the scar on his skull, it's easy to see why he fears that one noise in particular.

 - Introduced in: The New OrderVoiced by: Mark Ivanir